• Menu

 Colourful architecture

-The charm of Ajijic are the many colourful colonial buildings in Ajijic scattered around the cobblestoned streets.
+The charm of Ajijic is the many colourful colonial buildings in Ajijic scattered around the cobblestoned streets.
 You could spend a few hours just wandering around and up and down the streets and enjoying the old-world charm.

 Walk The Malecon in Ajijic